 Humanity's proclamation is not coming from just an assumption that a global calamity must be God's doing (like I used to believe).
 It's coming from a reasonable conclusion based on two important lead-ups to Wormwood's ongoing destruction of civilization.

 - The sudden materialization of an entire planet near that was not there, or anywhere, before.

 - The recorded fact that a prophet of "God" warned for two years that Yehovah God was going to do exactly that.
 (By the way, since a modern, post-NT prophet will have full revelation, he will know that Jesus is the Lamb of God and will include that in his message.
 This explains why humanity would mention both God and the Lamb as being behind the divine "wrath" they believe.
-They heard from Elijah about both!)
+They heard about both from Elijah!)

-Given this lead up to the Wormwood cataclysm, even the most hardcore atheist will be unable say any longer that there is no proof God exists or that God does not exist.
-With that, Atheism will truly be dead.
+Given this lead up to the Wormwood cataclysm, even the most hardcore atheist will be unable say any longer that there is no proof God exists or deny God does exist.
+With that, atheism will truly be dead.
 Evidence of God will start in the sky, then hit and litter the earth in the form of the debris of Wormwood.
-If you doubted what you saw in the sky, the aftermath on the earth that remains will remind you daily of the new reality.
+If you doubted what you saw in the sky, the aftermath on the earth that remains will remind you daily of the depressing, new reality.